kennolot/CTF-pi/2.weak_encryption/ctfpi2_0/README.md

 ### Prerequisites

-Can be done from your main machine, or on your Pi.
+Your Raspberry Pi has remote connection set up via Raspberry Pi Connect or VNC.

-Have cloned this repository and are inside the `ctfpi2_0` directory
+Have cloned this `CTF-pi` repository and are inside the `ctfpi2_0` directory.

 ### Objective

-Open the `log.txt` and try to crack the code
+Open the `log.txt` and verify it's unreadable.

+Find which encryption is being used.

+Crack the encryption and meaningful text should be contained.

+Find the flag in format CTFPI{..}.

 ### **Hints**